Blender MCP server

 4. Click "Connect to Claude"

 Once connected, you'll see a hammer icon in Claude with tools for the Blender MCP.
-You can now ask Claude to:

-• Create, delete, and modify 3D shapes
+• Create, delete and modify 3D shapes

 • Execute Python code in Blender